MoeinT/fast-api/kafka/README.md

 ```
 kafka-topics --create --topic my-topic --partitions 1 --replication-factor 1 --if-not-exists --bootstrap-server kafka:9092
 ```
+Once the partition created, we can use the ```--describe``` argument to see more details about the topic, such as the number of partitions in that topic, the leader broker hosting that partition, and the brokers hosting the replications.
+So, we can see

 ### Producing and consuming a message
 In order to understand a simple flow of stream from a producer, into a topic, and then to a consumer, we'll send a simple "Hello, world" to a topic:
 - Create a producer using the below command and start writing out your message in the console:
 ```
 kafka-console-producer --bootstrap-server kafka:9092 --topic my-topic
 ```
+**NOTE -** Use the ```--producer-property acks=all``` to provide different acknowledgment levels.
 - Once the message are sent out, create a consumer using the bellow command:
 ```
 kafka-console-consumer --bootstrap-server kafka:9092 --topic my-topic --from-beginning
 ```
 By running the last command, you must be able to see the messages.
+**NOTE -** If there are multiple partitions in topic and no key has been specified, the messages will be randomly distributed to the partitions, and the messages ordering is not gaurantined across partitions.
+Make sure to provide a key to the messages if messages of similar keys should logically end up in the same partition.